sosia-dev/sosia/docs/functioning.rst

 5. In the year of treatment, has about the same number of publications
 6. Started publishing around the same year as the scientist
 7. In the year of treatment, has about the same number of co-authors
+8. In the year of treatment, has about the same number of citations (excluding self-ciations)

 You obtain results after only four steps: